AroenvR/nestjs-demo/README.md

 ## Description
 This is a pre-configured [NestJS](https://nestjs.com/) template with middlewares, logging, database connection, quick-and-easy endpoint implementation, ...
-It features an expansive testing suite with a 100% coverage.
+It features an expansive testing suite with over 90% coverage.
 It generates no linting errors / warnings.

 ## Project setup